crossplane/crossplane/docs/guides/multi-tenant.md

 This would result in the `RDSInstance` using the `ProviderConfig` of whatever namespace the corresponding `MySQLInstance` was created in.

+> Note that this model currently only allows for a single `ProviderConfig` per
+> namespace.
+However, future Crossplane releases should allow for defining a set
+> of `ProviderConfig` that can be selected from using [Multiple Source Field
+> patching].

 ### Policy Enforcement with Open Policy Agent

 In some Crossplane deployment models, only using composition and RBAC to define